NSCoder/Joybox-Documentation/documentation/layer/index.markdown

 ```

 #### Present a Layer
-In order to present a Layer on the screen its needed to be contained into a Scene, but if the Scene will be composed by only one Layer is unnecessary to create a subclass just to accomplish it.
+In order to present a Layer on the screen it needs to be contained in a Scene, but if the Scene will be composed by only one Layer it is unnecessary to create a subclass just to accomplish it.

-To make more easy to present a single Layer on the screen, it provides a method named scene, that will create an Scene for our layer automatically:
+To make it easier to present a single Layer on the screen, it provides a method named scene, that will create a Scene for our layer automatically:

 ```ruby
 class MotherShipLayer < Joybox::Core::Layer